lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/beegfs_on_demand.md

     drwxrws--T 2 root swtest  6 21.
 Jun 10:54 .
     drwxr-xr-x 4 root root   36 21.
 Jun 10:54 ..

-Note: If you want to mount the BeeGFS file system on an x86 instead of an ML (power) node, you can either choose the partition "interactive" or the partition "haswell64", but for the partition "haswell64" you have to add the parameter "--exclude=taurusi\[4001-4104,5001- 5612\]" to your
+Note: If you want to mount the BeeGFS filesystem on an x86 instead of an ML (power) node, you can either choose the partition "interactive" or the partition "haswell64", but for the partition "haswell64" you have to add the parameter "--exclude=taurusi\[4001-4104,5001- 5612\]" to your